 Ask a Master Gardener : We will have two locations for you questions, outside in a tent in the vendor area and another inside the 4-H Hall.
 Bring your home and garden plant or pest question to us and we will give you researched based answers and advice.

 10-Minute University™ : A favorite attraction for our annual Fair is the 10 Minute University classes we offer.
 Clackamas County Master Gardeners will educate and answer questions on topics from ‘Raised Bed Gardening” to Growing Blueberries, Tomatoes, Vegetables and more.
 Where else can you buy your plants and learn how to grow them all in one place!
 Click here for link to handouts.

 pH Soil Testing: Located inside the Exhibits Center in 4H Hall.
 We will test soil samples taken from your garden for proper pH and make recommendations how to correct low or high pH.
-(No limit on samples) Please bring to us in a plastic baggies, about 1/2 cup of your soil.
+Please bring no more than 6 samples for testing.
+Use plastic baggies with about 1/2 cup of your soil.
 Mark each bag the location from which it was collected.
 Since we need an hour to do the testing please get your soil samples to the "testers" one hour before the days quitting time.
 Our hours are Saturday 9 - 4 and Sunday 9 - 3.
 Click for the handout from 10 Minute University™ about Testing Soil pH.